ewpratten/ewpratten.com/content/blog/2020-08-23-Notetaking-with-LaTeX.md

 ---
 layout: page
-title:  "Taking notes with Markdown and LaTeX"
+title: Taking notes with Markdown and LaTeX
-description: "Using a lot of tech to replace a piece of paper"
+description: Using a lot of tech to replace a piece of paper
 date: 2020-08-23
 tags: pandoc latex bazel
 extra:
-    excerpt: >-
-        I have completely reworked my school notetaking system to use LaTeX.
+  excerpt: I have completely reworked my school notetaking system to use LaTeX.
+This
-        This post outlines how I did everything, and my new workflow.
+    post outlines how I did everything, and my new workflow.
 redirect_from:
 - /post/68df02l4/
 - /68df02l4/
-aliases: [/blog/2020/08/23/notetaking-with-latex]
+aliases:
+- /blog/2020/08/23/notetaking-with-latex
+- /blog/notetaking-with-latex
 ---

 *You can view my public demo for this post [here](https://github.com/Ewpratten/school-notes-demo)*